jensenemi/Quick-Recipes-Analysis/README.md

 The p-value is 0.0 which is less than our significance level, so we reject the null hypothesis which means the missingness of 'rating' depends on the number of steps.

 ## Hypothesis Testing
 The project is focused on finding whih types of recipes take the shortest amount of time to make.
 Now, I'll perform a permutation test to answer this question.
+I chose to do a permutation test over a hypothesis test because as we saw earlier, the number of each recipe type varies in size.
 The null hypothesis is breakfast takes the same amount of time to make as the other types of recipes.
 The alternate hypothesis is breakfast takes less time to make than the other types of recipes.
 The test statistic is the difference in mean between minutes of breakfast recipes and non-breakfast recipes.
-The significance level is 0.05.
+I chose my test statistic to just be the difference and not the absolute difference since my alternate hypothesis is that breakfast takes less time to make and not that breakfast takes a different amount of time to make than the other recipe types.
+The significance level is 0.05 which is a common significance level to use.

 <iframe
   src="assets/hyptest.html"